ibnlanre/portal/README.md

     - `.local`: to persist state in Local Storage.
     - `.session`: to persist state in Session Storage.
     - `.cookie`: to store state in Document Cookie.
+    - `.atom`: to access the state of an Atom.

 ## Installation